-Our aim is the replacement of animals in fundamental biomedical research as well as proving that valuable human-relevant science can take place without animals.
+Our aim is to replace animals in fundamental biomedical research and prove that valuable human-relevant science can take place without animals.

 We award grants to scientists in universities, hospitals and research organisations following a rigorous and independent peer-reviewed selection procedure.

 We send notifications of open grant calls, alongside the latest animal free science news and updates from our current researchers, in our monthly science newsletter.
 Sign up to the science mailing list to be notified of our next grant call.